peterudu/benin-bronzes/README.md

 ### Content
 - Text content about the Benin Bronzes particularly information which was used in the showcase and issues sections of the home page as well as content on the timeline pages were sourced from online articles from [Digital Benin](https://digitalbenin.org/), from [History Extra](https://www.historyextra.com/), [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and from [The Collector](https://www.thecollector.com/).
 - The structure and layout used to build the hero-image, the gallery page and the sign up page were based on examples from [Code Institute Love Running Walkthrough Project](https://code-institute-org.github.io/love-running-2.0/index.html)
+- The structure and layout used to create the README file was modelled on example by [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)
 - The icons used in the timeline and footer section were sourced from [Font Awesome](https://fontawesome.com/)
 ### Media
 #### Images